guillermo-lahuerta/Sentiment-analysis/README.md

 # Sentiment analysis: IMDB reviews

-## About this notebook
+## About this app

-This notebook allows you to classify movie reviews extracted from the [IMBD](https://www.imdb.com/) website.
+This app allows you to classify movie reviews extracted from the [IMBD](https://www.imdb.com/) website.
 By means of embeddings, it also allows you to visualize how the different words cluster with each other

 ![screenshot](img/embedding.png)